 Should I use RootX together with mechanical root cutting?

-What’s the best location for applying RootX at a customer’s home?
+What’s the best location for applying RootX?

 How long does it take to apply RootX?

 RootX kills roots on contact and destroys the root structure within the first hour after application.
-The roots decay over time depending on the type of plant and the size of the root mass.
-In extreme cases where the pipe is completely blocked or close to it, you should use mechanical root cutting to clear the blockage, followed immediately by RootX to kill the remaining roots and prevent re-growth.
+The roots decay in over time depending on the type of plant and the size of the root mass.
+In extreme cases where the pipe is completely blocked or close to it, your plumber should use mechanical root cutting to clear the blockage, followed immediately by RootX to kill the remaining roots and prevent re-growth.